 Although finding out whether you have insurance through your super is relatively simple, working out what sort of insurance it is, what circumstances you’re covered for, and how the insurance relates to your circumstances can be much more complex.

-A lawyer experienced in the field can give you advice on the case straight away.
+A lawyer experienced in the field can give you advice on the case as soon as possible.
 And of course, with Slater and Gordon, the first consultation is always free**.